tbrown/adventures/stories/1918-05-01-jenny-skunk.md

-Hardly had Jenny Skunk entered the hole under Farmer Brown's henhouse, following close on the heels of Unc' Billy Possum, than along came Bella the Hound, sniffing and sniffing in a way that made Unc' Billy nervous.
-When Bella reached that hole, of course she smelled the tracks of Unc' Billy and Jenny, and right away she became excited.
+Hardly had Jenny Skunk entered the hole under Farmer Brown's henhouse, following close on the heels of Uncle Billy Possum, than along came Bella the Hound, sniffing and sniffing in a way that made Uncle Billy nervous.
+When Bella reached that hole, of course she smelled the tracks of Uncle Billy and Jenny, and right away she became excited.
 She began to dig.
 Goodness, how she did make the dirt fly!
 All the time she whined with eagerness.

-Unc' Billy wasted no time in squeezing through a hole in the floor way over in one corner, a hole that Farmer Brown's girl had intended to nail a board over long before.
-Unc' Billy knew that Bella couldn't get through that, even if she did manage to dig her way under the henhouse.
+Uncle Billy wasted no time in squeezing through a hole in the floor way over in one corner, a hole that Farmer Brown's girl had intended to nail a board over long before.
+Uncle Billy knew that Bella couldn't get through that, even if she did manage to dig her way under the henhouse.
-Once through that and fairly in the henhouse, Unc' Billy drew a long breath.
+Once through that and fairly in the henhouse, Uncle Billy drew a long breath.
 He felt safe for the time being, anyway, and he didn't propose to worry over the future.

-Jenny Skunk hurried after Unc' Billy.
+Jenny Skunk hurried after Uncle Billy.
 It wasn't fear that caused Jenny to hurry.
 No, indeed, it wasn't fear.
 She had been startled by the unexpectedness of Bella's appearance.
 It was this that had caused her to struggle to be first through that hole under the henhouse.
 But once through, she had felt a bit ashamed that she had been so undignified.
 She wasn't afraid of Bella.
 She was sorely tempted to turn around and send Bella about her business, as she knew she very well could.
 But she thought better of it.
-Besides, Unc' Billy was already through that hole in the floor, and Jenny didn't for a minute forget what had brought her there.
-She had come for eggs, and so had Unc' Billy.
-It would never do to let Unc' Billy be alone up there for long.
+Besides, Uncle Billy was already through that hole in the floor, and Jenny didn't for a minute forget what had brought her there.
+She had come for eggs, and so had Uncle Billy.
+It would never do to let Uncle Billy be alone up there for long.
 So Jenny Skunk did what she very seldom does — hurried.
-Yes, Sir, she hurried after Unc' Billy Possum.
+Yes, Sir, she hurried after Uncle Billy Possum.
 She meant to make sure of her share of the eggs she was certain were up there.

 There was a row of nesting boxes along one side close to the floor.
 Above these was another row and above these a third row.
-Jenny doesn't climb, but Unc' Billy is a famous climber.
+Jenny doesn't climb, but Uncle Billy is a famous climber.

-"I'll take these lower nests," said Jenny, and lifted her tail in a way that made Unc' Billy nervous.
+"I'll take these lower nests," said Jenny, and lifted her tail in a way that made Uncle Billy nervous.

-"All right," replied Unc' Billy promptly.
-"All right, Sis Skunk.
-It's just as yo' say."
+"All right," replied Uncle Billy promptly.
+"All right, Sister Skunk.
+It's just as you say."

-With this, Unc' Billy scrambled up to the next row of nests.
+With this, Uncle Billy scrambled up to the next row of nests.
 Jenny grinned and started to look in the lower nests.
 She took her time about it, for that is Jenny's way.
 There was nothing in the first one and nothing in the second one and nothing in the third one.
 This was disappointing, to say the least, and Jenny began to move a little faster.
-Meanwhile Unc' Billy had hurried from one nest to another in the second row with no better success.
-By the time Jenny was half-way along her row Unc' Billy bad begun on the upper row, and the only eggs he had found were hard china nest-eggs put there by Farmer Brown's girl to tempt the hens to lay in those particular nests.
-Disappointment was making Unc' Billy lose his temper.
+Meanwhile Uncle Billy had hurried from one nest to another in the second row with no better success.
+By the time Jenny was half-way along her row Uncle Billy bad begun on the upper row, and the only eggs he had found were hard china nest-eggs put there by Farmer Brown's girl to tempt the hens to lay in those particular nests.
+Disappointment was making Uncle Billy lose his temper.
 Each time he peeped in a nest and saw one of those china eggs, he hoped it was a real egg, and each time when he found it wasn't he grew angrier.